Szumak75/AASd/docs/Installation.md

 Config file "/etc/aasd.conf" updated.
 ```

-As a result of executing this command, the '`smtp_pass`' variable will be assigned an encoded string of characters:
+As a result of executing this command, the `smtp_pass` variable will be assigned an encoded string of characters:

 ```
 $ grep 'smtp_pass' /etc/aasd.conf|head -2